microsoft/MixedReality-WorldLockingTools-Samples/Advanced/ASA/ASA.md

 * World Locking Tools for Unity v1.5.8
 * FrozenWorldEngine v1.1.1

+> [!NOTE]
+> There appears to be an issue with AR Foundation v4.0.12 and ASA v2.12.0, which causes ASA failure at creating local anchors, and generally breaking the sample.
+Updating to AR Foundation v4.1.9 fixes this problem.

 The following instructions assume you are starting from the Unity assets as included in the [WLT Samples github repo](https://github.com/microsoft/MixedReality-WorldLockingTools-Samples).
 Specifically, installing WLT and/or MRTK for this sample from the Mixed Reality Feature Tool is not supported.

 ### Install the Frozen World Engine DLL into the project